microsoft/FluidFramework/BREAKING.md

 ### Remove `ScheduleManager` and `DeltaScheduler`
 `ScheduleManager` and `DeltaScheduler` have been removed from the `@fluidframework/container-runtime` package as they are Fluid internal classes which should not be used.

+### Op reentrancy is no longer supported
+Submitting an op while processing an op is no longer supported as it can lead to inconsistencies in the document.
+An example scenario is changing a DDS inside the handler for the `valueChanged` event of a DDS.
+If the runtime detects an op which was submitted in this manner, an error will be thrown and current container will close.
+Other clients will not be affected.
+The functionality is enabled by default and it can be disabled using the `Fluid.ContainerRuntime.DisableOpReentryCheck` feature gate.
+The feature gate will also be removed in a future release.

 # 2.0.0